C++23

-C++23 is the informal name for the next version of the ISO/IEC 14882 standard for the C++ programming language that will follow C++20.
-The current draft is N4928.
+C++23, formally ISO/IEC 14882:2024, is the current open standard for the C++ programming language that follows C++20.
+The final draft of this version is N4950.

-In February 2020, at the final meeting for C++20 in Prague, an overall plan for C++23 was adopted: planned features for C++23 are library support for coroutines, a modular standard library, executors, and networking.
+In February 2020, at the final meeting for C++20 in Prague, an overall plan for C++23 was adopted: planned features for C++23 were library support for coroutines, a modular standard library, executors, and networking.

 The first WG21 meeting focused on C++23 was intended to take place in Varna in early June 2020, but was cancelled due to the COVID-19 pandemic, as was the November 2020 meeting in New York and the February 2021 meeting in Kona, Hawaii.
-All meetings until November 2022 were virtual while the November 2022 meeting was hybrid.
+All meetings until November 2022 were virtual while the November 2022 meeting until the final meeting in February 2023 was hybrid.
+The standard was technically finalized by WG21 at the hybrid meeting in Issaquah in February 2023.

-New features
+Modern "Hello, world" Example

+After many library changes applied to the working draft, the new "Hello, world" program will be: